 In May 1949, Charles first shot his dog and then himself, leaving behind a note which read “In case I am found dead, blame it on no one but me.”
 He had left instructions for his body with a St. Louis funeral home eight years earlier.

-In total, the Lemp family saw four of their members commit suicide, making their standing home one of the most haunted places in the country.
-Only two of William Lemp’s children lived full lives, Louis and Edwin Lemp.
-Louis died of natural causes in 1931.
+In total, the Lemp family saw four of their members commit suicide.
+Many of the Lemp mansion's former residents are reported to still haunt the home today, from Billy's ill-begotten son to William, Sr. Only two of William Lemp’s children lived full lives.
+Louis Lemp died of natural causes in 1931.
 Edwin lived to be 90, passing away in 1970.
 His final dying request was for his caretaker to destroy every family heirloom, and the family’s art collection.

 In 1949, the mansion was sold off and transformed into a boarding house.
-It would soon be discovered that you can’t hide spooky.
-Hauntings soon occurred with witnesses claiming to see a boy who asked for someone to play with him.
-Among the reports there were burning sensations, cold spots, slamming doors, and other mysterious sounds.
+It wasn't long before hauntings were reported.
+Witnesses claimed to see a boy who asked for someone to play with him.
+There were reports of inexplicable burning sensations, cold spots, slamming doors, and other mysterious sounds.
 The boarding home quickly flopped but was saved once again in 1975.

-Supposedly, it is not only the four who committed suicide that haunt the rooms of the Lemp mansion.
+Supposedly, it isn't only the four Lemps who committed suicide that haunt the rooms of the Lemp mansion.
 There is also a story of a “monkey-faced boy” who can be seen around the attic.
-Supposedly, either William Senior or Junior had an illegitimate child who suffered from Down’s Syndrome and passed away young after spending his life hidden in the attic.
-There is no confirmation for this story, and a living Lemp relative, Andrew Lemp Paulsen, vehemently denies the charge.
+This, supposedly, is the ghost of Billy's hidden son.
+There is no confirmation of this story, and a living Lemp relative, Andrew Lemp Paulsen, vehemently denies the charge.

-Multiple people have reported experiencing an exceptionally intense feeling of being watched, but when they tried to find the source, they are alone.
+Multiple people have reported experiencing an exceptionally intense feeling of being watched.
 Once Pointer’s son was sleeping alone in the home with his dog when he heard a loud bang just outside his bedroom door.
 He searched the entire house, but found nothing.

 One night while closing, two keys were played on the piano.
 The employees responsible for closing for the night searched the home but came up empty-handed.
 A candle on the mantel has lit on its own; a drawer of the dresser that belonged to the Lemps opens of its own accord; objects disappear and reappear in different locations; soft disembodied voices can be heard; and the clip-clop of horse hooves coming up the street have been regularly reported.